cucer/jest-react-testing-library/README.md

 # Master React Testing with Jest and React Testing Library

-<p>This repo includes all examples of the "Master React Testing with Jest and React Testing Library" lecture.
+<p>This repo includes all examples of the "Master React Testing with Jest and React Testing Library" video on Youtube!
 </p>

 ## Youtube URL